Tangible Personal Property

 What is Tangible Personal Property?

-Tangible Personal Property is all property owned or held by a business to operate that business, including but not limited to, furniture, fixtures, vehicles, tools, machinery, equipment, raw materials, and supplies.
+Tangible Personal Property is all property used or held for use in the operation of the business, including but not limited to, furniture, fixtures, vehicles ,computers, tools, machinery, equipment, raw materials, and supplies.
 The tangible personal property reporting schedule and its accompanying instructions contain a good, but not all inclusive list of the items that make up personal property.
 Finished goods in the hands of the manufacturer and inventories of merchandise held for sale or exchange are not considered tangible personal property.

 How is Tangible Personal Property reported and assessed in Tennessee?

 Not later than 1 February each year, the Assessor of Property is required to furnish each applicable business in the county with a schedule for listing all of their tangible personal property.
 Those business owners (or agents) must complete and return those forms to the Assessor of Property's office prior to 1 March.
 In many cases, for an existing business, this simply involves listing the equipment acquired or disposed of during the previous year, so that it may be added to or removed from the schedule already on file.
-This is a self-reporting process, but is subject to audit for verification.
+This is a self-reporting process,but is subject to audit for verification.
+Not receiving a schedule does not relieve your responsibility for filing.

-I no longer operate a business, why do I still receive a schedule?
+I no longer operate a business, why did I still receive a schedule?

-If you have closed your business, but are still receiving Tangible Personal Property schedules, you will need to notify the Assessor of Property Office and complete the business closure paperwork.
-You may also note that your business is closed in the “notes” section on the back of the schedule, then sign, date, and return the schedule to the our office.
+If you have closed your business, but still received a Tangible Personal Property schedule, you will need to contact the Assessor of Property Office and complete the account closure paperwork.
+You may note the date your business closed in the “notes” section on the back of the schedule, then sign, date, and return to our office.
+You may also log into the online filing portal to report the business closure.

 County property taxes are paid at the Trustee’s Office.
 931-648-5717.
 City property taxes are paid at the City Finance and Revenue Office.
 931-645-7436.
 Current year taxes can be paid beginning October 1st each year.

-What happens if I fail to return your tangible personal property schedule?
+What happens if I fail to return the Tangible Personal Property schedule?

-If a business owner fails to complete and file a schedule, the Assessor of Property must make a “forced assessment” regarding the quantity and value of the personal property held by that business by using information available on businesses of similar size and function, plus apply a 25% penalty for non-compliance.
+If a business owner fails to complete and file a schedule, the Assessor of Property must make a forced assessment regarding the quantity and value of the personal property held by that business by using information provided by businesses of similar function.

 I have a personal vehicle that I use for business purposes, do I have to list that vehicle as business property?